Aspirant Sage or Dysfunctional Seer? Cognitive Dissonance and Pastoral Vulnerability in the Profile of Daniel

 Uncovering the Isaian Personality: Wishful Thinking or Viable Task?

-“Voice and Ideology in Ecclesiastes: Reading ‘Cross the Grains’,” in David J. A. Clines Festschrift (ed., J. K. Aitken and Christi Maier; Atlanta: SBL, forthcoming).
+"Voice and Ideology in Ecclesiastes: Reading ‘Cross the Grains’," in Interested Readers: Essays in Honor of David J. A. Clines, edited by J. K. Aitken, Jeremy M. S. Clines and Christl M. Maier (Atlanta: SBL, 2013).

 What Would Bakhtin Say about Isaiah 21:1-12?
 A Re-reading